XPBytes/media_types-serialization/README.md

 end
 ```

-Warning: this block can be called multiple times when used together with recursive serializers like the API viewer.
-Try to avoid changing state in this block.
+**Warning**: this block can be called multiple times when used together with recursive serializers like the API viewer.
+Try to _avoid changing state_ in this block.

 If you want to render with different serializers than defined in the controller you can pass an array of serializers in the `serializers` property.

 If you want to override the serializer that is used to render the response when no acceptable Content-Type could be negotiated you can pass the desired serializer in the `not_acceptable_serializer` property.

 This method throws a `MediaTypes::Serialization::OutputValidationFailedError` error if the output does not conform to the format defined by the configured validator.
 Best practise is to return a 500 error to the client.

 If no acceptable Content-Type could be negotiated the response will be rendered using the serialized defined by the class `not_acceptable_serializer` function or by the `not_acceptable_serializer` property.